Fijian Americans

 Fijian Americans refers to Americans citizens who are native to or descendants of people from the Fiji Islands.
-Most of Fijian Americans are of ethnic iTaukei or Indo-Fijians descent.
+Most of Fijian Americans are of ethnic Fijians or Indo-Fijians descent.
 Fijian Americans are considered Pacific Islanders in the United States Census.
 There are 32,304 Fijian Americans living in the U.S. as of 2010, with 75% of them living in the state of California alone, especially in Sacramento County.
 The American Community Survey 2015-2019 counted a Fijian immigrant population of 47,000.
 In the 2020 census 54,006 people acclaimed to be of "Fijian" descent while another 377 acclaimed to be of Rotuman descent.

 History

 Fijians began to migrate in small numbers to the United States in the early 1950s.
 It was not until 1959 that Fijians began to emigrate in large numbers, emigrating 71 Fijians to the US in this year.
 In the 1960s more of 400 Fijians emigrated to the United States (mostly in 1968, when emigrated 368 Fijians).
 Since then the number of Fijian immigrants admitted to the United States has ranged from hundreds to a few thousand people each year.

 During the 1970s and 1980s, the number of Fijians emigrating legally to the United States rose significantly.
 In the 1970s, the number increased between 1976 and 1979, rising from 132 to about 1,000 people.
 In the 1980s, the number rose from 712 people in 1983 to more than 1,200 people in 1987.

 Later, in 1996, 1,847 more Fijians arrived in the US and, in 1997, 1,549 Fijians arrived with legal status.